NovatecConsulting/developer-security-training/Challenge 4: Sensitive Data Exposure/README.md

 3. Tip: The web development tool of your browser will help you.

 4. Tip: Observe the HTTP calls while interacting with the admin section.

+## Challenge 4.2: Find and open a confidential document

+### Tips:

+1. Tip: A scan of the Juice Shop by [OWASP ZAP](https://github.com/zaproxy/zaproxy/wiki/Downloads) might help you.

+2. Tip: Search after hidden links to areas you haven't seen before (with OWASP ZAP or in the user interface).

+3. Tip: Inspect the `About Us` section.